 What we liked: We like the firmness the materials of the putter grip provides.
 Also, the rubber material ensures good control in all weather.

-What could be better: Although in general, the all-weather control is good, some users noted that the lower hand might still slip when wet.
+What is not ideal about it?
+Although in general, the all-weather control is good, some users noted that the lower hand might still slip when wet.

 In the Winn Ladies Dri-Tac Grip is another golf grip for the ladies and anyone looking for small-sized putters.
 It’s an undersized putter for small hands.
 Very tacky and non-slip in hand, the product is made of the WinnDry polymer rubber.
 This material provides a cushion and a comfortable feel.
 Its slightly sticky material also ensures optimal performance in all types of weather conditions.
 The Dri-Tac golf grip delivers whether it shines or rains.
 The feel is very soft and doesn’t slip.
 Asides the fact it’s designed for ladies, it’s one of the best putter grips for small hands.